Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Handoff.md

 ## Latest validation and its limits

 Both default .NET 8 and opt-in .NET 10 builds passed.
-The latest external checker recorded 1,173 assertions across eight runs: .NET 10 ordinary default/dark/light override (141/143/141), .NET 8 dark bypass (138), and light/dark high contrast on both runtimes (154/151 in each palette).
-The latest primary-checkbox replay passed 14 native state checks, including mouse/Space checking, palette recovery and restoration of Windows appearance.
+The latest external checker recorded 1,249 assertions across eight runs: .NET 10 ordinary default/dark/light override (150/152/150), .NET 8 dark bypass (147), and light/dark high contrast on both runtimes (164/161 in each palette).
+Primary and checkbox-column replays cover mouse/Space checking, palette recovery and restoration of Windows appearance.
 These are local observations, not CI results.

 The environment was Windows 11 build 26100 at 200% DPI, with Desktop runtimes 10.0.11 and 8.0.30.
 The visual host loaded the built application assemblies and